-&lt;sup>162 GAWB, sub 1, p 30; GAWB, response to RFI 31, p 5.
+153 GAWB, sub 1, p 30; GAWB, response to RFI 31, p 5.

-&lt;sup>163 51 projects (71 line items) forecast at \$130.4 million excluding interest during construction (2020 dollars).
+154 51 projects (71 line items) forecast at \$130.4 million excluding interest during construction (2020 dollars).

-&lt;sup>164 At a capitalised cost that is around 43% higher than forecast in 2020 (excluding interest during construction).
+155 At a capitalised cost that is around 43% higher than forecast in 2020 (excluding interest during construction).

-&lt;sup>165 Including 4 projects that have been reallocated to the Fitzroy to Gladstone pipeline project and will be capitalised to that project in due course.
+156 Including 4 projects that have been reallocated to the Fitzroy to Gladstone pipeline project and will be capitalised to that project in due course.

-&lt;sup>166 This analysis considers only those projects that were forecast for completion during 2020-25, at the time of the 2020 price monitoring investigation.
+157 This analysis considers only those projects that were forecast for completion during 2020-25, at the time of the 2020 price monitoring investigation.
 It does not include any additional projects or capitalised expenditures that GAWB may have brought forward that were not included in the forecast.
 It is not unusual for projects to be reprioritised, or for unexpected projects/capitalised expenditures to be incurred that were not known at the time of the initial forecast.

-&lt;sup>168 Noted by GAWB staff during interviews.
+159 Noted by GAWB staff during interviews.

-QCA findings
+QCA draft findings

-We find that GAWB's estimated actual capex of \$84.16 million for the 2020-25 period is a reasonable estimate of prudent and efficient capex (Table 17).
+We find that GAWB's estimated actual capex of \$84.2 million for the 2020-25 period is a reasonable estimate of prudent and efficient capex.
 We have added this value into the closing asset base at 30 June 2025, subject to minor modelling adjustments, including updating it for expected CPI inflation for 2023-24 to take account of more recent data (Chapter 6).
-We also note GAWB's proposal to update the actual capex values for 2023-24 and 2024-25 based on the latest available information, prior to setting its prices from 1 July 2025.
-169